cawfree/supporting-material/2020-06-27_GeekyAnts_WhiteLabelApps/README.md

 Now, what I'm going to talk about today is one kind of app design that I always seems to keep coming back to.
 The _White Label App_.
 I've worked closely on quite a few, and in that time I've seen just about as many instances of design decisions which turn out amazingly well as those which turn out overwhelmingly badly.

 So in that light, I'm hoping to achieve two things today:
-  - Firstly, I want to share some of the good design patterns for building White Label Apps that I've seen work in the past.
-The types of patterns I've been able to sleep comfortably on whilst shipping to prod.
+  - Firstly, I want to share some insight into the common conventions when building White Label Apps that I've seen work in the past.
+The ways of working that I've been able to sleep comfortably on whilst shipping to prod.
   - Secondly, I want to emphasise just how well-suited React Native is as a framework for producing White Label Apps.
 Specifically, how React Native has fundamentally changed the game for White Label App development.

 So before we get into it, what is a _White Label App_?